integreat-io/integreat-transporter-mongodb/README.md

 // ... and then dispatch actions as usual
 ```

+The data returns from `GET` actions will be the retrieved documents, while for
+`SET` and `DELETE` actions the data will be result stats in the form of
+`{ modifiedCount: 1, insertedCount: 2, deletedCount: 0 }`.

-After includin the `mongodb` transporter in your resources object, you still
+After including the `mongodb` transporter in your resources object, you still
 need to configure your service to use it.

 Example service configuration: